Fighter: Dragoon

 3rd-level Dragoon feature

 You have begun to master the special aerial combat style attributed dragon slaying.
 Your jump distance is tripled, and whenever you jump, you are considered to have a running start.
+Additionally, when you take falling damage, you always reduce the distance you fell by your high jump distance.

 Dive